1. Learn

 Which NFC Chip ?

 At the heart of every NFC tag, sticker or product is an NFC 'chip' or 'IC' (integrated circuit).
-These tiny electronic devices store your information and control how it can be accessed.
+These tiny electronic devices store your information, manage the communication to your phone and control how it can be accessed.

 NFC IC types